lonkaars/puzzelbox/docs/readme.md

 # docs

-This folder contains the project documentation in [asciidoc][asciidoc] format.
+This folder contains the project documentation in [AsciiDoc][asciidoc] format.
-A makefile is provided for easily compiling these documents into PDFs for submission.
+To compile the documents, make sure you have [Ruby][rubydl] and the dependencies installed by running the `bundle` command in this folder.
+A makefile is provided for convenience.

 ## TODO